 Instead of its traditional mass mailing, East Penn is notifying the community about the classes in a variety of other ways, says Bloise, including an email message to all participants in the district’s spring community education program.
 More than 1,000 emails were sent and the district will likely send a total of three emails to this group.

-Beyond that, the district has posted information about the classes on its Web site and has sent information about community education registration to local media.
+Beyond that, the district has posted information about the classes on its Web site and has sent information about to local media.

 Plus, Bloise says, the district printed several hundred community education brochures and distributed them to local doctors’ offices, dentist offices, senior living facilities, libraries, community centers and borough halls, among other locations.

 Brochures are also posted in all 10 East Penn schools and the Administrative Offices, Bloise says, and instructors were notified of this change in the registration process and encouraged to promote their classes.